merlinee/emily-merline-itdev160/README.md

-# Example Repository
+# Class Repository
-This is a sample repo, hello world!
+This is a repository for ITDEV 160.